Role of women in the democratization of South Korea: Korean Women's Associations United (KWAU)

-Women's groups started to gather in hopes to tackle gender inequality.
-One of the most popular groups were founded through Christian foundations.
-These women was against the conservative state and geared toward feminist views.
-They focused on meeting the needs and interests of women who have experienced gender inequality during democratization, such as factory workers, housewives, etc. Throughout the process of democratization, the conflict between the Korean Women's Associations United (KWAU) and the state turned into negotiations instead.
+Women's groups started to gather in hopes of tackling gender inequality.
+One of the most popular groups was founded through Christian foundations.
+These women were opposed to the conservative state and aligned with feminist views.
+They focused on meeting the needs and interests of women who had experienced gender inequality during democratization, such as factory workers, housewives, etc. Throughout the process of democratization, the conflict between the Korean Women's Associations United (KWAU) and the state turned into negotiations instead.
 After the inauguration of Kim Dae Jung in 1998, women of the KWAU were chosen for government office.
-Due to this, KWAU began to pay lots of attention to "local and national elections in the interests of influencing law-making and policy-making processes."
-Scholars, such as Seungsook Moon, claims that the political transition from authoritarian to democratic worked simultaneously to develop women's associations such as KWAU.
+Due to this, KWAU began to pay a lot of attention to "local and national elections in the interests of influencing law-making and policy-making processes."
+Scholars, such as Seungsook Moon, claims that the political transition from authoritarian to a democratic government worked simultaneously to develop women's associations such as the KWAU.